alonakonst/LLT_kivy_app/README.md

 ### Build Process
 1. Plug your android device into your computer using USB, and enable file transfer
+2. run the following command to enter the virtual environment:
+    ```shell
+      source venv/bin/activate
+    ```
-2. Run the following command (inside your virtual environment):
+3. Run the following command (inside your virtual environment):
    ```bash
       buildozer android debug deploy run
    ```
-3. The first time your build you might have to install dependencies (you will be guided through this by the command)
+4. The first time your build you might have to install dependencies (you will be guided through this by the command)
-4. The app should automatically be opened when you unlock your Android device
+5. The app should automatically be opened when you unlock your Android device